-- A properly completed Timely Filing Appeals Request (F-13047 (10/08)) form. - A legible claim or adjustment request. - All required documentation as specified for the exception to the submission deadline.
+- A properly completed Timely Filing Appeals Request (F-13047 (10/08)) form for each claim and each adjustment to allow for electronic documentation of individual claims and adjustments submitted to ForwardHealth. - A legible claim or adjustment request. - All required documentation as specified for the exception to the submission deadline.